ChristopherTh/statistics-blog/_pages/about.md

 permalink: /about/
 ---

 Hello, I am a statistician from a small German island.
 I graduated from the University of Bonn with a Master of Economics, where I specialized in statistics.
-In Bonn, I took courses where I learned about the following
+In Bonn, I took courses on

-* econometrics (linear model, instrumental variables and panel data. )
+* econometrics
 * multivariate statistics
+* nonparametric statistics
-* the theory behind extremum estimators
+* the theory behind m-estimators
-* modeling uni- and multivariate time series
+* time series
-* kalman filter and MCMC
 * the lasso family
 * functional data analysis
-* generalized linear models
-* gradient boosting

 In my free time, I learned about other techniques for example I read books about methods like gaussian process, UMAP, GLMM, deep learning and NLP.